 Therapeutic Personal Music has been Suzanne's primary focus since 1990 along with teaching.

 She released a series of "music as medicine" improvisation CDs, and in 2012 released the CD Light Shining Through, now on Pandora Radio, Amazon, iTunes/ Apple Music, other internet stations andYouTube.
 Light Shining Through receives enthusiastic testimonials as a collection of stimulating music for accelerating listeners' healing process and inner inquiry.

-TUNING: Suzanne worked with special altered tunings and micro-tunings for many years in the 1990's employing synthesized and sampled sounds layered with piano.
-After years of experimentation, she now prefers to work primarily with the tempered scale of the grand piano.
+TUNING: Suzanne worked with special altered tunings and micro-tunings for many years in the 1990's layering synthesized and sampled sounds with piano.
+After years of experimentation, she now prefers to work with the tempered scale of the grand piano.

-Suzanne is recording her compositions and compiling favorite improvisations for a new set of CDs to be released in 2019.
+Suzanne is recording her compositions and compiling favorite improvisations for release in 2019.

 For more information